-The life blood of Assam is the Kamakhya temple, a notable Hindu temple which is believed to be blessed with goddess Durga’s genitals as the foundation, thus called the ‘Yoni-peeth’.
+One of the places to visit in Guwahati is the Kamakhya temple, a notable Hindu temple which is believed to be blessed with goddess Durga’s genitals as the foundation, thus called the ‘Yoni-peeth.’
 Devotees in large numbers visit here to offer their prayers in pursuit of a happy and prosperous life.
-Suffice to say, this place’s enigma is as breathtaking to a non believer too as being one of the oldest and greatest temples in India.
-The three Garbhagrihas such as Calanta, Pancharatna and Natmandira are the important parts about this temple.
+Suffice to say, this place’s enigma is as breathtaking to a nonbeliever too as being one of the oldest and greatest temples in India.
+The three Garbhagrihas such as Calanta, Pancharatna, and Natmandira, are the important parts of this temple.
 The best time to visit the temple is during the ‘Ambubachi-Mela’ festival.

-The cruise ride on the Brahmaputra River is another famous attraction in Guwahati and I suggest you don’t give it a miss.
+The cruise ride on the Brahmaputra River is one of the other places to visit in Guwahati, and I suggest you don’t give it a miss.
 Also, include tasting local cuisine made from the local Brahmaputra Fish in your bucket list.

-There are rain forests not too far away from Guwahati that stand distinctly appealing to an adventure junkie’s eye.
-Namely, Dehing Patkai Wildlife Sanctuary, Joypur Rainforest, Dibrugarh etc. You can avail jungle safaris and camping here if you’re on a backpacking adventure trip.
+The places to visit in Guwahati are the rain forests which are not too far away from the city.
+They stand distinctly appealing to an adventure junkie’s eye — namely, Dehing Patkai Wildlife Sanctuary, Joypur Rainforest, Dibrugarh, etc. You can avail jungle safaris and camping here if you’re on a backpacking adventure trip.
 To get there, you’ll need to rent a car from Guwahati itself.
-Besides, there are other means of transport such as tourist buses and information is available on the internet.
+Besides, there are other means of transport such as tourist buses, and information is available on the internet.

 Places to visit in Shillong: